LaughingBubba/xml-streamr/README.md

+# Preface
+This is a fork of the venerable [xml-stream](https://www.npmjs.com/package/xml-stream) package.

+The [AssistUnion](https://github.com/assistunion) organisation that spawned the orignal is orphaned and therefore not accepting Pull Requests.

+At the time of writing there were [100+ forks](https://github.com/assistunion/xml-stream/network/members).

+Of these forks:
+- 2/5 are forks with no further commits
+- 1/3 are behind on commits and
+- 1/4 are ahead on commits

+The overarching themes of those ahead on commits are:
+- Dependency version bumps
+- Dropping or changing encoding (`iconv`, `iconv-lite`)
+- Replacing or substituting `sax` parsing for `expat`, in the browser or no
+- Forced / always on collection of child nodes
+- Minor changes to events and stream handling

+## Goals
+This package updates the `xml-stream` dependines and adds an option to customise the parsing and event handling.

-# XmlStream
+# XmlStreamr

-XmlStream is a Node.js XML stream parser and editor, based on [node-expat](https://github.com/astro/node-expat) (libexpat SAX-like parser binding).
+XmlStreamr is a Node.js XML stream parser and editor, based on [node-expat](https://github.com/astro/node-expat) (libexpat SAX-like parser binding).

-    $ npm install xml-stream
+    $ npm install xml-streamr

 ## Rationale